A Simple Keto Coleslaw Dressing

 What to serve with low carb coleslaw

-Pulled pork is another personal favorite to go with coleslaw.
+I personally love anything grilled with my coleslaw, and pulled pork is another favorite to go with coleslaw.
 This simple slow cooker pulled pork is our go-to recipe.

 Like this Recipe?